kmcdono2/db4hum/3-tutorial.md

 APIs allow you to query a database often with more flexibility than a user interface.
 You can display the results in your browser and also download them to use offline.

-You can notice that API querys are managed through the URL: https://www.europeana.eu/api/v2/search.json?wskey=xxxx&query=lisa+NOT+mona
+You can notice that API queries are managed through the URL: https://www.europeana.eu/api/v2/search.json?wskey=xxxx&query=lisa+NOT+mona

 (You do need an API key to access the Europeana API Console)